GenericSweetener/cycloidal-manual/README.md

                     ◦ Finding the right eccentricity is a balance between what can be produced using your drive bearing (see 3.2.1 for more) and what is possible given the constraints of how tightly packed the drive pins are.
                     ◦ Eccentricity also refers to how aggressive the lobes of the disk are, basically how far into the disk the drive pins go.
                         ▪ Because of this, it’s best to have a relatively high eccentricity to increase the lifespan of the drive, because less aggressive lobes will round over more easily.
                             • Eccentricity cannot be set infinitely large, though.
 To this end is advised that eccentricity is the last value set if all other values are known, so that trial and error can be used to get the highest eccentricity disk that is still solvable.
-Add more here about disks not being valid and solvable
             ▪ hole_radius
                 • The radius of the center hole that will accept the drive bearing.
 See 3.2.5 for pressure fitting this bearing properly.
             ▪ pin_circle_radius